 VS

-Compare the Tesla Model Y vs Mercedes EQA in our electric car comparison tool
+Compare the Tesla Model Y vs Mercedes EQAin our electric car comparison tool

-Sales are rising year on year, to exceed 1,300,000 electric vehicles delivered by 2022.
+The number of sales has risen year on year to exceed 1,300,000 electric vehicles delivered by 2022.

-Today, the cost has risen slightly, due to a number of crises, in particular the shortage of semiconductors.
-But the Tesla Model 3 is still going strong, with more than 2,717 vehicles sold and delivered in February 2022 alone.
-This trend is set to continue in 2023, thanks to a €8,500 price cut, making the electric sedan affordable at €44,990 and eligible for the €5,000 eco-bonus.
+Today, the cost has risen slightly, due to certain crises and in particular the shortage of semi-conductors.
+But for all that, the Tesla Model 3 is not stifling its success with more than 2,717 vehicles sold and delivered in February 2022 alone.
+This trend is set to continue in 2023, thanks to a price cut of €8,500, making the electric saloon available at €44,990 and eligible for environmental bonus 5,000.
 If you still don't understand Tesla's success, let me give you five reasons why you should choose a Tesla.

-Discover several models of electric vehicles available for quick delivery!
+Discover several models of electric vehicles that can be delivered quickly!

 Tesla: the most efficient electric vehicles on the market